SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

 Name, inode and 3 other not covered by the standard.
 {{< /answer >}}

-- Where the Linux/GNU documentation deviates from the standard always follow the standard -- it will result in better portability of your code.
+- Where the Linux/GNU documentation deviates from the standard, always follow the standard -- it will result in better portability of your code.

 - Error checks usually follow the same schema: `if(fun()) ERR();` (the `ERR` macro was declared and discussed before).
 You should